PASS: Path-selective State Space Model for Event-based Recognition: Preliminaries

 \section{Preliminaries}

 \textbf{Event Stream.} Event cameras capture object movement by recording the pixel-level log intensity changes, rather than capturing full-frame at fixed intervals for conventional cameras.
-The asynchronous events, denoted as $\mathcal{E} = \{e_{i}(x_i,y_i,t_i,p_i)\}, i=1,2,...,N$, reflects the brightness change $e_{i}$ for a pixel at the timestamp $t_i$, with coordinates $(x_i,y_i)$, and polarity $p_i \in \{1,-1\}$~\citep{gallego2020event, zheng2023deep}.
-Here, 1 and -1 represent the positive and negative brightness changes. \textit{Refer to the appendix for more details about the principle of event cameras.}
+The asynchronous events, denoted as $\mathcal{E} = \{e_{i}(x_i,y_i,t_i,p_i)\}, i=1,2,...,N$, reflects the brightness change $e_{i}$ for a pixel at the timestamp $t_i$, with coordinates $(x_i,y_i)$, and polarity $p_i \in \{1,-1\}$~\cite{gallego2020event, zheng2023deep}.
+Here, 1 and -1 represent the positive and negative brightness changes.